brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 21 bht.md

 2. "Paul constantly labors to prevent this imaginary lustre of angels from dazzling the eyes of men, or obscuring the brightness of Christ."
 3. "The glories of men and angels are made to hold an inferior place, that the glory of Christ, unequalled and unapproached, may shine above them all."

+### Philip Schaff:
+1. "'Over above'...the ideas of dominion and eminence are, however, suggested by the context."
+2. "These four terms occur frequently in the N. T. in different combinations.
+They usually refer to angelic powers, either good or bad."
+3. "'A name can be uttered, whatever it may be, Christ is above it, more exalted than that which the uttered name expresses.'"

 ### Archibald T. Robertson:
 1. "Paul claims primacy for Jesus Christ above all angels, aeons, what not."
 2. "These titles all were used in the Gnostic speculations with a graduated angelic hierarchy."